alwinpaul/LRV_Inspection_MVP_FE/README.md

-# LRV Maintenance and Inspection Dashboard
+# LRV Daily Maintenance and Inspection

-This a MVP for LRV Maintenance sheet automation.
+This is the mvp product for automation of LRV train maintenance for Waterloo region.

 The project is bootstraped using Vite.